troyane/GoodHabits/docs/tutorial.md

 The [`NavigationStack`] item manages the navigation of hierarchical content represented by a stack of [`Pages`].
 The [`NavigationStack`] component adds a navigation bar and is used to navigate between pages.
 The [`Page`] component is the container for a single page of content.

-We'll have 3 different navigation stacks -- each for different purpose:
+We'll have 3 different navigation stacks -- each for a different purpose:

 * **Habits** list -- to see a list of habits, see detailed information on habit, edit habits
 * **Report** -- to see a list of reported logged habits (called `records` in terms of application), see detailed information on records, edit records
 * **Profile** -- see application information, access export/import page, access settings page.

-You may understand that each of stacks is stand-alone, and could be navigatable by its own, to its own sub-pages.
+You may understand that each of the stacks is stand-alone, and could be navigatable by its own, to its own sub-pages.

-We are going to create next hierarchical structure.
-Give this pages easy names that describes its content the best.
+We are going to create the next hierarchical structure.
+Give these pages easy names to describes their content the best.

 * Main page -- `Main.qml`
   * Habits
     * Page with a list of habits -- `HabitsListPage.qml`
     * View/Edit/Create habit page -- `HabitDetailPage.qml`
-    * Create record on habit -- `RecordPage.qml`
+    * Create a record on habit -- `RecordPage.qml`
   * Records
     * Report page with a list of records -- `ReportPage.qml`
     * Page to view/edit record -- `RecordPage.qml`